 Make sure you have the full picture in mind and you’re not calculating your rate on a standalone basis.
-If you’d like help in finding the best lifetime annuity rates and understanding the terms of an annuity product, call Online Money Advisor on 0808 189 0463 or make an enquiry.
+If you’d like help in finding the best lifetime annuity rates and understanding the terms of an annuity product, call us on 0808 189 0463 or make an enquiry.
 The pension experts we work with can help you compare and contrast lifetime and guaranteed annuity quotes.

 Remember that there are always more guaranteed annuity options and better deals for lifetime annuity payouts than what is immediately visible to the potential holder.
 Only an expert with specialist knowledge will know when and where to dig a little deeper!

 What rate of return could I get?